Digital resources help Medtronic employees with stress management

 Through a smart phone app or website, Medtronic employees can browse hundreds of Whil sessions that range from one-minute mindfulness breaks to longer, science-based mini-courses — all designed to contribute to mental health and well-being.
 There are programs on a wide range of topics from building emotional intelligence to sleeping better and reducing stress and anxiety.

 Prior to the pandemic, Medtronic offered a limited selection of Whil offerings.
-As the pandemic ramped up, though, that changed.
-From March through June, Whil launched a COVID-19 pandemic support program — offering free access to their full-suite of well-being resources to companies around the world, including Medtronic.
+As the pandemic ramped up, though, that changed, prompting Whil to launch a COVID-19 support program — offering free access to their full-suite of well-being resources to companies around the world, including Medtronic.

 “Right away, we saw a three-fold increase in use of the Whil programs,” said Gen Barron, a Medtronic HR Program Manager.
 “We could see the need and the thirst for these types of tools and resources during the beginning of the pandemic, and it continues.
 People are really finding a benefit in using them.
 So now we’re excited to include that as part of our core offerings for employees around the globe.”